rcl-learn/docs/subscription/stripe.md

 {: .information }
 You will need to wait for up to 15 mins for your subscription to be created, so be patient.

-- After a few minutes, click on the ``Continue`` button on the ``Subscription Completed`` page to to start using the application.
+- After at least 15 minutes, click on the ``Continue`` button on the ``Subscription Completed`` page to to start using the application.

 - Your subscription will be in ``TRIAL MODE``

 ## Activate a Trial Subscription

 When you subscribe for a free trial, your subscription will be in the ``TRIAL MODE``.
-You must add a payment method in Stripe to activate a trial subscription.
+You must add a payment method in Stripe to activate a trial subscription to continue using the application after the trial period ends.

 - In the ``Subscription > Details`` page, click on the ``Activate Your Subscription`` button.